Sunday, November 1, 2009

 Raining from my lips now.
 A pearly terror attacks me.

-Crickets -- shoemakers -- hammer their blades of grass into my forehead.
+Crickets -- shoemakers -- hammer their grass in my forehead.

-Tears on my cheeks from the meadow that's coming up into my attic.
+Tears on my cheeks from the meadow coming into my attic.

 Slaughtered, the hens are now calling out, honoring mourning.